joelbowen/joel-dot-software/content/blog/6-principles-of-application-design-and-software-architecture/index.md

 Not long ago, in preparation for a software architecture and design phase at [Skookum](https://skookum.com), a coworker recommended I read [Design It!](https://www.oreilly.com/library/view/design-it/9781680502923/) by Michael Keeling.
 Ultimately, this turned into one of those rare experiences where a book feels perfectly timed, like a pointed guide to everything you were wrestling with during a particular season.
 Now, after concluding a few successful design and implementation phases with my team, I want to take a moment to write down some of the fundamental principles I have learned.

-## Intro: Why is architecture important, and how long shout it take?
+## Intro: Why is architecture important, and how long should it take?

 It can be challenging to articulate the importance of spending time architecting (or "systems engineering") rather than building.
 Unless your business has been keeping meticulous track of your software development lifecycles, you might be determining timelines based on gut feel rather than facts.

-Worse yet, determining how long to spend architecting can be even more loosely based on feelings.
 Fortunately, there is some great research on this subject that can help guide and direct these assessments, like [**The ROI of Systems Engineering: Some Quantitative Results
 Boehm, Valerdi, 2007**](https://www.researchgate.net/publication/224579114_The_ROI_of_Systems_Engineering_Some_Quantitative_Results).

 ![Effects of software size on architecture and risk resolution time](https://d3i71xaburhd42.cloudfront.net/499a3c608498d907ba479b62641e676f82cbb833/7-Figure5-1.png)
 _Source: [Architected Agile Solutions for Software-Reliant Systems](https://www.semanticscholar.org/paper/Architected-Agile-Solutions-for-Software-Reliant-Boehm-Lane/499a3c608498d907ba479b62641e676f82cbb833)_

-Ultimately, this is how I think about factors.
-Estimate architectural timelines only after you have a general understanding of the proposed software's size.
-Stop architecting once you have answered the most important questions as related to the 6 principles I describe below.
+Ultimately, this is how I think about factors - estimate architectural timelines only after you have a general understanding of the proposed software's size and stop architecting once you have answered the most important questions as related to the 6 principles I describe below.

 If you have answered the critical questions, cataloged your concerns, resolved known risks or proposed mitigation strategies, and created an informative guide for your teams to take ownership over design and implementation, your work is done.